Kill the Moon: Plot

 The Twelfth Doctor takes Clara and her student Courtney on a trip to the Moon.
 They arrive in 2049 aboard a space shuttle filled with nuclear bombs on a crash course for the Moon.
 Captain Lundvik explains her crew is on a suicide mission to destroy the Moon; the Doctor deduces from the gravity that the Moon's mass has increased, causing massive high-tides everywhere on Earth.

 They travel to a nearby mineral-survey base, finding the miners dead, entombed in webbing.
 The Doctor notices from the miners' photographs that the Moon is starting to break apart.
 They are attacked by a spider-like creature that kills Lundvik's crew, but the disinfecting spray Courtney brought kills the creature.
 The Doctor finds the presence of amniotic fluid near a crevasse outside.
 Returning to the base, the Doctor asserts that the Moon is and always has been an egg containing a giant creature growing inside, ready to hatch, with the spider being one of thousands of bacteria under its surface.
 Lundvik becomes even more insistent to blow up the Moon, unsure of the nature of the creature that might hatch.

 The Doctor leaves Clara, Courtney, and Lundvik in the base to decide the creature's—and Earth's—fate.
 Lundvik primes a remote trigger for the nuclear bombs set on a timer.
 The three argue what to do and conclude by letting Earth's population decide.
 Clara pleads over broadcast channels for Earth to decide the fate of the creature by leaving their lights on to allow the creature to live, or turning off their lights if they should destroy it.
 They see the lights on Earth turn off over the next hour.
 At the last second, Clara changes her mind and stops the countdown.
 The Doctor arrives shortly afterwards, assures them that they have made the right choice, and evacuates them from the Moon as it starts to crumble.

 The winged creature inside the Moon hatches from its shell and flies off.
 It lays another egg that becomes a new moon.
-The Doctor reveals that the sudden interest in the Moon will reinvigorate Earth's space program.
+The Doctor reveals that the sudden interest in the Moon will reinvigorate Earth's space programme.
 Clara berates the Doctor for forcing her to make a decision on the fate of humanity, while the Doctor asserts he cannot be allowed to make those choices himself.
 Clara tells the Doctor that she does not want to see him again, and takes comfort with Danny in the present.